 Bullying thrives in cultures where name-calling, unwanted touch, rumour mongering and disrespect go unchallenged and can be fuelled by prejudice (an unfavourable opinion or feeling formed beforehand or without knowledge, thought, or reason).
-At Hillcross, we work diligently to maintain a culture where prejudice and hatred is not tolerated.
-These prejudices could be deemed: homophobic, racist, targeted at faith, sexist or disablist.
+At Hillcross, we work hard to maintain a culture where prejudice and hatred is not tolerated.
+These prejudices could be deemed homophobic, racist, targeted at faith, sexist or disablist.
 We want to enable our pupils to become empathetic, compassionate, responsible citizens and to prepare them for life.
-By following this policy, the school will continue to develop a positive, caring ethos where bullying is regarded as unacceptable so that we continue to be a safe and secure environment where everyone can work, play and express themselves openly, free from the fear of being bullied or treated unfairly.
+By following this policy, the school will continue to develop a positive, caring ethos where bullying is regarded as unacceptable so that we continue to be a safe and secure environment where everyone can work, play and express themselves openly, free from the fear of being bullied.

-A key way this is achieved at Hillcross, is through the promotion of our school values and our focus on equality, equity, dignity and fairness, to ensure that difference and diversity is celebrated across the whole school community.
-Whole school initiatives (e.g. yearly anti-bullying weeks, Show Racism the Red Card days, the teaching of Habits of Mind, staff training, collective worships, Rights Respecting Schools, trailblazers topics etc.) and proactive teaching strategies (included in the carefully planned Personal, Health & Social Education progression document, our Nurturing Positive Attachments Approach, Philosophy for Children etc.) will be used throughout the school to reduce the opportunities for bullying to occur.
+A key way this is achieved at Hillcross, is through the promotion of our school values and our focus on equality to ensure that difference and diversity is celebrated across the whole school community.
+Whole school initiatives (e.g. yearly anti-bullying weeks, the teaching of Habits of Mind, staff training, celebration collective worships, whole school collective worship assemblies, Rights Respecting Schools etc.) and proactive teaching strategies (Personal, Health & Social Education lessons, circle time, Philosophy for Children etc.) will be used throughout the school to reduce the opportunities for bullying to occur.